Section 1

 Verifying Webhook Signatures

-- Read the raw request body (as bytes or a UTF-8 string)
+- Read the raw request body as a UTF-8 string (do not re-serialize the JSON — whitespace matters).

 Node.js Example